-Categories Requirements c) if it has an expiry date, it will not have exceeded its expiry date whilst racing, d) when not in use to be stowed in conditions in which minimise deterioration is minimised , e) be readily accessible, and f) be of a type, size and capacity suitable and adequate for the intended use and size of the boat.
+Categories c) if it has an expiry date, it will not have exceeded its expiry date whilst racing, d) when not in use to be stowed in conditions which minimise deterioration, e) be readily accessible, and f) be of a type, size and capacity suitable and adequate for the intended use and size of the boat.
 2.04.2 Heavy items shall be permanently installed or securely fastened .

 Categories A boat shall be/have: 3.01 Strength of Build and Rig 3.01.1 Properly rigged, fully seaworthy and shall meet the OSR .
 3.01.2 Equipped with shrouds and at least one forestay that shall remain connected to the mast and the boat while racing (not applicable to boats with free-standing masts).
 3.01.3 The forestay referenced above shall be sized and connected in a way that ensures it is capable of withstanding the full sailing loads independent of any headsail luff load capacity.
-3.02 Watertight and Structural Integrity of a Boat 3.02.1 Essentially watertight and all openings shall be capable of being immediately secured.
+3.02 Watertight and Structural Integrity of a Boat Mo0,1,2 3.02.1 Essentially watertight and all openings shall be capable of being immediately secured.
 Centreboard or daggerboard trunks and the like shall not open into the interior of a hull except via a watertight maintenance hatch with the opening entirely above the waterline .
 Mo0,1,2 3.02.2 a) Structural Inspection - An inspection shall be conducted by an independent qualified person with the boat out of the water.
 Consult the owner's manual for any instructions for keel bolt checking and re-tightening.
-The following inspection to be conducted by a qualified person externally with the boat out of the water.
 See also ISO 12215-9 clause B.5.
-In addition, Echeck that there are no visible stress cracks particularly around the keel, hull/keel attachment, hull appendages and other stress points, inside the hull, backing plates, bolting arrangements and keel floors.
+In addition, check that there are no visible stress cracks particularly around the keel, hull/keel attachment, hull appendages and other stress points, inside the hull, backing plates, bolting arrangements and keel floors.
 (See Appendix L - Model Keel and Rudder Inspection Procedure). b) Non-Destructive Testing - Welded metal keels shall be examined by an independent qualified person using non-destructive testing techniques (such as dye penetrant, ultra-sonic, X-ray and other methods) to reveal any cracks or other defects in welds.
-Mo0,1,2 3.02.3 a) Evidence of a structural inspection in accordance with 3.02.2 a) within 24 months before the start of the race or after a grounding whichever is the later.
+Mo0,1,2 3.02.3 a) Evidence of a structural inspection in accordance with 3.02.2 a) within 24 months before the start of the race or after a grounding whichever is later.
 Mo0,1,2 b) From 2030, evidence of non-destructive testing in accordance with 3.02.2 b) within 10 years before the start of the race or after a grounding whichever is later.
 Mo3 3.02.4 At a haul-out within 2 years prior to the event, the owner or his/her representative shall inspect the integrity of the keel and rudder following the recommendations in Appendix L. Mo0,1,2,3 3.02.5 Inspection after Grounding - an appropriately qualified person shall conduct an internal and external inspection after each unintentional grounding.
-Mo0,1,2 3.03 Hull Construction Standards (Scantlings) Mo0,1,2 3.03.1 A monohull with a series date after 2009 Mo0,1,2 a) of less than 24 m (78'-9") LH shall meet the requirements of 3.03.1 b) or have: i have been designed, and built and maintained in accordance with the requirements of ISO 12215 Category A, and
+Mo0,1,2 3.03 Hull Construction Standards (Scantlings) Mo0,1,2 3.03.1 A monohull with a series date after 2009 Mo0,1,2 a) of less than 24 m (78'-9") L_H shall meet the requirements of 3.03.1 b) or: i have been designed and built in accordance with the requirements of ISO 12215 Category A, ii have been maintained so that it would still meet ISO 12215 Category A, and